Jigging: Advantages and disadvantages

-Jigging is a low-cost, low-energy technique that doesn't necessarily require a bait and its catch can be captured live and hauled into the fishing vessel (boat).
-Also this method of fishing can be applied locally as well as at commercial (industrial) levels.
+Jigging is a low-cost, low-energy technique that does not necessarily require a bait and its catch can be captured live and hauled into the fishing vessel.
+This method of fishing can be applied locally as well as at commercial levels.

-Disadvantages of jigging

-This technique of fishing is labour intensive and time consuming.
-Also jigging requires technical knowledge of an area so as to determine when and where it can be used.
-Furthermore some jigging machines are relatively expensive for the average person to purchase.
+However, this technique of fishing is labour intensive and time consuming.
+Jigging also requires technical knowledge of an area so as to determine when and where it can be used, and some jigging machines are relatively expensive for the average person to purchase.

 Jighead

 The weighted "head" of a jig, or jighead, can consist of many different shapes and colors along with different features.
 The simplest and most common is a round head, but others include fish head-shaped, coned-shaped, cylinder-shaped and hybrid varieties that resemble spoons or spinnerbaits.
 Most jigheads are integral to a large fish hook, and are most commonly used with soft plastic baits.

 The three most popular jighead shapes in bass fishing are the flipping jighead, the football jighead, and the grass jighead.
 These come in many different weights usually ranging from 1/80 oz for small freshwater panfishes (e.g. aji) to nearly 1 lb for large saltwater groundfishes, and can also be found in a wide array of colors and patterns.
 The jig hooks also vary, with variances on the hook type, color, angle or build material.
 Some jigheads even offer a spring latch known as a weed guard to prevent unwanted snagging on aquatic plants/weeds and underwater structures by the hook point.